 The upper left represents those companies that earn customer loyalty strictly as a result of the easy experience they offer.
 For me, this is my neighborhood grocer.
 Candidly, Whole Foods and Trader Joe’s offer a far better product and brand value proposition—better selection, better prices, you name it.
 But, my neighborhood store is right there.
 The parking lot is never crowded and you can get in and out of the place quickly.
 So, I keep going there.

 The bottom right is for products that are hard to use but are nevertheless compelling and sticky (e.g., the German luxury car I had a number of years ago that was awesome to drive but a pain to maintain) or customers who feel captive to a company and, despite the high level of effort they deliver in the customer experience, switching is just too costly or too much of a pain.
 I’d put my bank and my airline in that latter category.
 My bank is a pain to do business with—especially when things go wrong.
-I remember being in Mexico on vacation with my wife (our first vacation in four years that didn’t involve the kids) and being on hold for more than an hour because they shut off my credit card, suspecting fraud.
+I remember being in Mexico on vacation with my wife and being on hold for more than an hour because they shut off my credit card, suspecting fraud.
 And, their digital banking capabilities are way behind that of other financial institutions.
 But, my paycheck is direct deposited there, there’s a branch down the street and they have ATMs all over my area.
 And my airline…I’m a top-tier customer…but I still get treated like everybody else.
 That said, all of my miles are with them and I’m so close to hitting a million miles, which will earn me elite status for life.

 The top right is obviously the holy grail.
 There are certainly some companies for whom most of their customers would put them in this box because they deliver an incredibly sticky product or brand and a low-effort experience.
 I can think of only a few companies that fit this category for me: Apple and Amazon come to mind.
 For me, Amazon Prime is a great example—it’s so incredibly easy (especially when things go wrong) and phenomenally sticky and woven into my life.
 Honestly, Jeff Bezos could increase the cost 3X and I wouldn’t even look at the bill.

 How you identify these customer situations so that you can act quickly to remediate and learn from them has always been a challenge for companies.
 Historically, organizations have relied on surveys to help them spot these trouble spots.
 But, given their low response rates, surveys fail to capture many at-risk customers until much later, after customers have already churned and publicly aired their grievances.
 Even a highly negative response to the CES question on a survey won’t tell the whole story here.
-A bad CES result could just be a reflection of this interaction (i.e., dealing with this issue was a pain…but in general, you guys are pretty good) or it might mask a very sticky product or brand proposition (i.e., “I love your product…when it works”).
-These are bad situations, to be sure, but I wouldn’t characterize them as lower left situations.

 At Tethr, we’ve trained our machine learning platform to pick up the warning signs that a customer may be in this “lose-lose” box.
 As with any new training set, we started by listening to calls that were the worst of the worst.
 If you take out the colorful language, what you find is pretty fascinating.

 The recurring feeling in all of these calls was that the customer just felt like the company was wasting their time.
 This goes well beyond simple effort drivers like repeat contacts, channel switching, transfers or repeating information.
 And it seemed to be something more concentrated and dire than customer anger, frustration, confusion or any other sentiment we’d detected previously in our efforts to teach our machine to understand and identify sources of customer effort.
-It’s almost like having all of these effort drivers wrapped up into one.

 We gave a name for this new category: reoccurring effort.
 But even that doesn’t fully capture the depth of what’s going on here for a customer.
 It’s not just that the experience itself is high-effort.
 It’s that it feels to the customer like their relationship with the company is just one horrible high-effort experience after another.
 And, to make matters (far) worse, the product and brand aren’t compelling, differentiated or sticky—which makes the fact that the experience is so high-effort that much worse.

 When you listen to these calls, they are like train wrecks.
 You can hear the anger and vitriol oozing through the call.
-For one cable company we work with, we heard a customer spend 15 minutes—barely keeping his cool—explaining to a rep who started the call by asking the seemingly innocuous question, “How can I help you today?,” that he’d already spent roughly 12 hours combined trying to fix the issue he was having with his wireless router.
+For one cable company we work with, we heard a customer spend 15 minutes—barely keeping his cool—explaining to a rep who started the call by asking the seemingly innocuous question, “How can I help you today?” that he’d already spent roughly 12 hours combined trying to fix the issue he was having with his wireless router.
 He spent hours on the company’s website.
 He went to the router manufacturer’s website.
 He went to YouTube and various online support communities.
 He had called a half dozen times over the course of three days reexplaining his story every single time he called.
-“YOU GUYS ARE WASTING MY TIME,” he seethed, and then went on to threaten cancellation, move to a competitor (who, he noted offers the same internet speed for less per month) and to tell everybody he knows not to do business with this company.
+“YOU GUYS ARE WASTING MY TIME,” he seethed, and then went on to threaten cancelation, move to a competitor (whom, he noted, offers the same internet speed for less per month) and to tell everybody he knows not to do business with this company.

 We shared it with one CX leader at the company who came up with a better description: chronic suck.
 In many ways, it seems appropriate.
 It’s the sum total of what you get when you mix an extremely high-effort experience with a dangerously low level of product or brand stickiness.

-When we took completed surveys from this company and paired them up with customer voice data, we found that reoccuring effort—when you combine it with other sentiments that tend to co-present (namely, frustration and churn mentions) drove a 31% increase in likelihood of an NPS detractor score.
+When we took completed surveys from this company and paired them up with customer voice data, we found that reoccuring effort—when you combine it with other sentiments that tend to co-present (namely, frustration and churn mentions) drove a 31 percent increase in likelihood of an NPS detractor score.
 And, unfortunately, there was a significant number of interactions that fell into this category…which means not just losing those specific customers, but leaving them in a state where they want to go out and tell the world about their horrific experiences.

 What’s more, reoccuring effort happens often enough that it’s a real issue for most companies.
-For one wireless carrier we work with, we took a random sample of 50,000 sales-related calls and found that reoccuring effort appeared in roughly 2,200 calls (4.4%).
+For one wireless carrier we work with, we took a random sample of 50,000 sales-related calls and found that reoccuring effort appeared in roughly 2,200 calls (4.4 percent).
 That’s 2,200 customers who are likely not only to churn, but to spread negative word of mouth about the company to friends, family and coworkers.

 Do you know where your customers would place you on this grid?
 And, more importantly, do you know why?
+We can help you get the answers you need.
+Contact us today.